-Our Inogen concentrators are medical devices subject to extensive regulation in the United States and in the foreign markets where we distribute our products.
+Our products are medical devices subject to extensive regulation in the United States and in the foreign markets where we distribute our products.
 The FDA and other U.S. and foreign governmental agencies regulate, among other things, with respect to medical devices:

 - design, development and manufacturing;

 - testing, labeling, content and language of instructions for use and storage;

-- clinical trials:
+- · clinical trials;

 - product safety;

-- · marketing, sales and distribution;
+- marketing, sales and distribution;

 - pre-market clearance and approval;

-- · record keeping;
+- record keeping;

 - advertising and promotion;

-- · recalls and field safety corrective actions;
+- recalls and field safety corrective actions;

 - post-market surveillance, including reporting of deaths or serious injuries and malfunctions that, if they were to recur, could lead to death or serious injury;

-- post-market approval studies; and
+- · post-market approval studies; and

 - product import and export.

-Before we can market or sell a medical device in the United States, we must obtain either clearance from the FDA under Section 510(k) of the Federal Food, Drug, and Cosmetic Act, or the FDCA, or approval of a pre-market approval application from the FDA, unless an exemption applies.
+Before we can market or sell a medical device in the United States, we must obtain either 510(k) clearance from the FDA, clearance under the de novo process or approval of a pre-market approval application from the FDA, unless an exemption applies.
 In the 510(k) clearance process, the FDA must determine that a proposed device is "substantially equivalent" to a device legally on the market, known as a "predicate" device, with respect to intended use, technology and safety and effectiveness, in order to clear the proposed device for marketing.

 Our commercial products have received 510(k) clearance by the FDA.
 If the FDA requires us to go through a lengthier, more rigorous examination for future products or modifications to existing products than we had expected, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline.
 In addition, the FDA may determine that future products will require the more costly, lengthy and uncertain pre-market approval process.
-Although we do not currently market any devices under a pre-market approval, the FDA may demand that we obtain a pre-market approval prior to marketing certain future products.
-In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from pre-market review, the FDA may require us to submit a 510(k) or pre-market approval application in order to continue marketing the product.
+Although we do not currently market any devices subject to pre-market approval, the FDA may demand that we obtain a pre-market approval prior to marketing certain future products.
+In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from pre-market review, the FDA may require us to submit a 510(k), de novo application or pre-market approval application in order to continue marketing the product.
 Further, even with respect to those future products where a pre-market approval is not required, we cannot assure you that we will be able to obtain the 510(k) clearances with respect to those products or do so in a timely fashion.